debuglevel/ansible-playbook-template/documentation/Usage/Controller preparation.md

 ```

 > [!WARNING]
-> This is actually a security risk as SSH fingerprints are supposed to be checked manually -- even if nobody does that.
+> This is actually a security risk, as SSH fingerprints are supposed to be checked manually -- even if nobody does that.